What Makes a Great Oscars: A Movie Buff’s Checklist

-In my mind, the most memorable hosts in my Oscar lifetime are, in order of greatness:
+In my mind, the most memorable hosts in my Oscar lifetime were:

-- Johnny Carson – The King of Late Night knew better than anyone how to work an audience.
+1. Johnny Carson – The King of Late Night knew better than anyone how to work an audience.
 After all he did it five (four, three) nights a week for 30 years.
-Carson had an easy demeanor that was hysterically self-effacing and meta before anyone knew what meta was.
-There was no question he felt comfortable on the stage but he always pretended that he didn’t.
+Johnny had an easy demeanor that was hysterically self-effacing and meta before anyone knew what meta was.
+There was no question he felt comfortable on the stage, but he always pretended that he didn’t.
 And that made him all the funnier.
-His jokes weren’t always on target, but his reactions to bombed jokes were often funnier than the jokes that did work.
-Carson knew Hollywood well and he knew how to poke fun at its vanity without being Ricky Gervais mean.
+His jokes weren’t always on-target, but his reactions to bombed jokes, were often funnier than the jokes that did work.
+Johnny knew Hollywood well and he knew how to poke fun at its vanity without being Ricky Gervais-mean.

-- Whoopie Goldberg – Not everyone loved Whoopie Goldberg’s four hosting jobs, but I did.
-She was side-splitting and fearless, donning outrageous costumes and prodding the audience with dark, sometimes off-color humor.
-Some prudes thought Whoopie was too off-color, but by today’s standards she was relatively mild.
-And she was never less than grandly entertaining.
+2. Whoopie Goldberg – Not everyone loved Whoopie Goldberg’s four hosting jobs, but I did.
+She was side-splitting and fearless.
+Donning outrageous costumes and poking the audience with dark, sometimes off-color humor.
+Some old-school prudes thought Whoopie was too off-color, but by today’s standards she was a softie.
+She was never less than grandly entertaining.

-- Billy Crystal – Billy Crystal’s first few hosting jobs were ingenious.
-Crystal practically invented the cold open and his now-famous musical numbers parodying the Best Picture nominees were classic.
-Who can forget “Those lips, those eyes, those thighs…oops, it’s the Crying Game.”
-Unfortunately, he stuck with the same shtick for each of his nine hosting jobs and they became increasingly less inspired and unfunny.
-His last attempt in 2012 was an embarrassment.
+3. Billy Crystal – There’s no question that those first few Billy Crystal hosting jobs were ingenious.
+Crystal practically invented the cold open and his now-famous musical numbers parodying the Best Picture nominees were unique and clever.
+Who can forget “Those lips, those eyes, those thighs…oops, it’s The Crying Game”?
+Unfortunately, he stuck with the same shtick for each of his eight hosting jobs and they became increasingly less inspired.
+His last attempt in 2011 was an embarrassment.

-- Bob Hope – Bob Hope was Hollywood royalty, the biggest movie star of all the comic hosts by far.
-His skills were comparable to Carson’s.
-Easy-going and self-effacing with a convincing flair for Hollywood in-jokes that always endeared him to the crowd.
+4. Bob Hope – Bob Hope was Hollywood royalty, the biggest movie star of all the comic hosts by far.
+His skills were comparable to Carson’s – easy-going and self-effacing with a convincing flair for Hollywood in-jokes that always endeared him to the crowd.
 Hope’s feigned indignation at never having been nominated was a source for jokes that he mined endlessly.
-Sure he was old-fashioned and his jokes may seem lame to today’s audiences, but he was perfect for the times.
+Sure, he was old-school, and his jokes might seem lame to today’s audiences, but he was perfect for the times.

-- Steve Martin and Alec Baldwin and Steve Martin Solo – This wild and crazy duo hosted the Oscars only once and that’s unfortunate.
+5. Steve Martin and Alec Baldwin and Steve Martin Solo – This wild and crazy duo hosted the Oscars only once and that’s unfortunate.
 With their larger than life parodies of Hollywood self-importance, they kept the audience roaring.
-While it was sometimes uncomfortable for the stars, especially Martin’s solo hosting job, they were more silly than pointed and that made for great entertainment
+While it was sometimes uncomfortable for the stars, especially Martin’s solo hosting job, the two were more silly than they were pointed, but that made for great entertainment.

 2. Surprise Winners